 On the other hand, boludo can also be used as an insult.
-It is not a word that you would want to say to somebody that you don’t know well and doesn’t have a good relationship to as they might take it badly.
+It is not a word that you would want to say to somebody that you don’t know well and don’t have a good relationship to as they might take it badly.

 Boludo can also be used as a verb boludear which refers to fooling around.
-And as a substantive/noun, boludez, which describes an easy and almost stupid activity or task somebody is doing.
+And as a substantive/noun, boludez, describes an easy and almost stupid activity or task somebody is doing.

 Pelotudo is used about somebody that you think is an idiot or a person that acts with a lack of intelligence.